Getting rid of ants is easy enough. By following the steps below, you'll be ant-less in no time.

 - Select your bait.
-One of the most attractive and effective baits for house mice is not cheese, but peanut butter.
-The peanut butter not only attracts the mice, it is more likely to cause a trap to snap because the mouse has to work harder to get it off.
-Other good attractants are bacon, sticky candies, nuts and dried food – but be sure they are well affixed to the trap to ensure it snaps!
+One of the most attractive and effective baits for house mice is not cheese but peanut butter.
+The peanut butter not only attracts the mice, but it is also more likely to cause a trap to snap because the mouse has to work harder to get it off.
+Other good attractants are bacon, sticky candies, nuts, and dried food, but make sure they are well affixed to the trap to ensure it snaps!.

 - Set a trap.
-You can buy small traps at about any department, home or garden store and bait them with peanut... butter, bacon, or other food.
-Whether open wooden or plastic traps or enclosed within a housing so you never have to see or touch the capture mouse, snap traps can be the most effective and least expensive way of getting rid of mice.
-You can also use wind-up traps, which use the rodent’s natural tendency to investigate and crawl into small holes; or glueboards, which traps the mouse on the glue when it tries to get the attractant or bait in the middle.
+You can buy small traps at about any department, home or garden store and bait them with peanut butter, bacon, or other food.
+Whether open wooden or plastic traps or enclosed within a housing so you never have to see or touch the captured mouse, snap traps can be the most effective and least expensive way of getting rid of mice.
+You can also use wind-up traps, which use the rodent’s natural tendency to investigate and crawl into small holes; or glue boards, which trap the mouse on the glue when it tries to get the attractant or bait in the middle.

-- Use a rodenticide/Call a professional.
-Although there are some general-use rodenticides that can be purchased at home and garden stores, it is critical that they be used with the utmost care and all label directions be read thoroughly and precisely followed.
+- Use a rodenticide/call a professional.
+Although there are some general-use rodenticides that can be purchased at home and garden stores, it is critical that they are used with the utmost care and you thoroughly read all label directions and follow them precisely.
 Unless a rodent population is very high, it is generally recommended that homeowners use traps for control efforts, and call a pest control professional if rodenticide use is needed.

 Keep out House Flies

 - Whack it with a fly swatter.
-It’s not always the easiest thing to do (Find out why!)
+It’s not always the easiest thing to do.
 But if you have only one or two house flies in your home, it can be the most effective way to get rid of these.
 Sticky fly paper can also help to trap the periodic fly.
-Non-residual aerosol insecticides can kill flies they contact, and residual fly insecticides can be sprayed around doors and windows – follow all label directions when using any insecticide.
-None of these will provide long-term control, however,
+Non-residual aerosol insecticides can kill flies they contact, and residual fly insecticides can be sprayed around doors and windows—follow all label directions when using any insecticide.

 - Use yellow, high-pressure, sodium-vapor or halogen lighting outdoors, as white lights will attract the bugs that attract the spiders.